 Getting Vietnam’s nature views from the train’s windows is amazing

-On the other hand, there are disadvantages of traveling by trains as well.
+On the other hand, there are disadvantages of traveling by train as well.

 When you are trying to make your travel an adventure and have time to spare, taking the trains in Vietnam to get around the country is a great option to discover many local scenes.
 Make sure to take advantage of them for an unforgettable trip to Vietnam.
 For other transportation-related guides, you may also want to read more on our guides about taking the bus and taxi in Ho Chi Minh City.